 NON-EU FOREIGN TRADE - AUGUST 2023

-The month-on-month contraction in exports is explained by lower sales of capital goods (-12.5%) and non-durable consumer goods (-9.3%).
-On the other hand, exports of durable consumer goods (+6.5%) and energy (+2.5%) increased; those of intermediate goods were almost stationary (+0.2%).
-On the import side, excluding energy (+8.5%), there were quarterly reductions for all groups; The most marked were capital goods (-9.0%) and durable consumer goods (-8.7%).
+The strong month-on-month increase in exports is explained by higher sales of energy (+49.5%), capital goods (+9.1%) and non-durable consumer goods (+8.5%).
+Exports of intermediate goods increased slightly (+0.6%) while those of durable consumer goods decreased (-4.8%).
+On the import side, there were quarterly increases for all groups, with the exception of intermediate goods (-2.3%); The most marked were imports of energy (+12.1%) and non-durable consumer goods (+5.2%).

-In the third quarter of 2023, compared to the previous quarter, exports grew by 0.5%, due to higher sales of energy (+19.5%) and capital goods (+1.5%).
-In the same period, imports fell by 4.4%, to which the decrease in purchases of intermediate goods (-11.4%) contributed significantly.
+In the June-August 2023 quarter, compared to the previous one, exports grew by 1.3%; The increase concerns all groupings, with the exception of intermediate goods (-2.8%).
+In the same period, imports fell by 5.7%, almost entirely due to the decline in purchases of energy (-9.4%) and intermediate goods (-8.5%).

 In August 2023, exports recorded year-on-year growth of 8.8% (it was -6.7% in July), driven by higher sales of capital goods (+27.6%) and non-durable consumer goods (+8.6%).
 Imports recorded a sharp contraction (-32.7%), generalized and broader for energy (-52.2%) and intermediate goods (-27.7%).

 In August 2023, the trade balance with non-EU27 countries was positive and amounted to +3,061 million (-7,762 million in August 2022).
 The energy deficit (-€5,095 million) more than halved compared to a year earlier (-€11,837 million) while the surplus in trade in non-energy products, amounting to €8,156 million, is high and up sharply compared to August 2022 (+€4,075 million).